 The shortest way is to take New England Highway 15 which starts near the city of Newcastle and passes through laid backcountry towns of Scone, Singleton and Tamworth.
-These are midsize agricultural towns and popular for dairy, horse breeding and cattle production.
+These are midsize agricultural towns and are popular for dairy, horse breeding and cattle production.
 The New England region of NSW attracted early settlers around the 1820s and enjoyed a boom during Gold mining days.

 The second route to take while travelling between Armidale and Sydney is the Pacific Coast Highway.
 Drive from Sydney to Coffs Harbour and take the road through Dorrigo to Armidale.
 This route is relatively longer.
 If you plan to explore the central coast of NSW, the Pacific Coast Highway takes past Port Macquarie, Forster and Coffs Harbour, which are popular tourist cities in NSW.

 If you are into exploring the wilderness of NSW, there are a number of national parks with deep gorges, ravines and waterfalls.
 Oxley River Park is a famous spot near Scone with a beautiful waterfall and plenty of outdoor activities for adventurers.